getify/You-Dont-Know-JS/types & grammar/ch4.md

 SomeType x = SomeType( AnotherType( y ) )
 ```

 In this example, I have some arbitrary type of value in `y` that I want to convert to the `SomeType` type.
 The problem is, this language can't go directly from whatever `y` currently is to `SomeType`.
-It has to have an intermediate step, where it first goes to `AnotherType`, and then from `AnotherType` to `SomeType`.
+It needs an intermediate step, where it first converts to `AnotherType`, and then from `AnotherType` to `SomeType`.

-Why?
-Who knows, who cares?
-If you're written code in statically-typed languages before, you know this stuff happens.
-I'm just giving a generic concept of the issue.

 Now, what if that language (or definition you could create yourself with the language) *did* just let you say: